Brochure of DIGNITAS

 Pentobarbital of Sodium – also called Sodium Pentobarbital or Natrium-Pentobarbital (NaP) – is an approved sleeping and narcosis drug.
 As it is alkaline and does not taste pleasant, something sugary may be drunk or eaten immediately afterwards.

 Members, who cannot swallow and who are fed via a gastric tube will administer the drug themselves via this tube.
 A member who can neither swallow nor handle the gastric tube may, by pre-arrangement, administer the Sodium Pentobarbital intravenously.
-For this it is essential that the patient arrives at DIGNITAS with a prepared and properly functioning intravenous access point.
+For this it is advantageous that the patient arrives at DIGNITAS with a prepared and properly functioning intravenous access point.

 In every case, for legal reasons, the patient must be able to undertake the last act – that is to swallow, to administer via the gastric tube or to open the valve of the intraveneous access tube – him- or herself.
 If this is not possible, DIGNITAS is unfortunately unable to help.